Rosswoolfenden/Lumia-Learning-Graduate-Assessment-/README.md

 I did not spend as much time as I would of liked in tweaking with the design of the page.
 It is not responsive to different screen sizes or for mobile use.

+Another issue with the project is the way I store the data.
+As a best practise it is better to store third party API data locally for ease of accsess and less chance of the data being available.
+However due to time restrictions i resorted to calling the API from the frontend.
+If i were to implement this, another database table would need to be added for movies.

 The React frontend was the part of this project I struggled with the most.
 Having less experience using the framework I had to learn as I developed.
 This led to the code not following many best practices.
 It was a very good project to develop my skills with the framework.

 ### Next Steps.